-The Underwriting and Risk Committee is chaired by the CEO and met four times during 2020.
+The Underwriting and Risk Committee is chaired by the Deputy Chair of the Management Board and met four times during 2022.

 The objectives of the Underwriting and Risk Committee are to:

-- review the strategy and provide oversight of the active underwriting operations of Lemonade Insurance N.V.; - assist the Management Board in overseeing the integrity and effectiveness of Lemonade Insurance N.V.'s risk management system, including by reviewing and evaluating the risks to which Lemonade Insurance N.V. is exposed, as well as monitoring and overseeing the guidelines and policies that govern the processes by which Lemonade Insurance N.V. identifies, assesses and manages its exposure to risk; and - advise and support the Management Board on decisions to be taken.
+• review the strategy and provide oversight of the active underwriting operations of Lemonade Insurance N.V.;

+- assist the Management Board in overseeing the integrity and effectiveness of Lemonade Insurance N.V.'s Risk Management System, including by reviewing and evaluating the risks to which Lemonade Insurance N.V. is exposed, as well as monitoring and overseeing the guidelines and policies that govern the processes by which Lemonade Insurance N.V. identifies, assesses and manages its exposure to risk; and - advise and support the Management Board on decisions to be taken.